onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 Save PeakLists

-:    Create NMRViewJ ".xpk" files for all current peak lists.
+:    Create ".xpk2" files for all current peak lists.
 Note: peak list use and import/export is currently in the prototype stage.
+The .xpk2 format is a modification of the NMRViewJ .xpk format and will be supported in a subsequent version of NMRViewJ.

+Load PeakLists

+:    Load ".xpk2" files for all current datasets (if the .xpk2 file exists).
+Note: peak list use and import/export is currently in the prototype stage.
 ### Spectra

-Delete
+Delete Spectrum

 :    Delete the active spectrum chart from a window that has more than one chart in it.
 The remaining charts will be resized to fill the empty space.